 Start-ups differ from traditional companies for how they shift culture and solve problems through disruptive innovation, but they still require the same best practices of any business to be sustainable.
 As the feminist CEO and co-founder of another women-founded, women-owned and run category creating start-up, Mamava, I know first hand that a business needs a strong mission, a clear vision, and a comprehensive strategy to succeed.
 Here are four essential things every start-up needs:

-1) An employee manual and mission-aligned benefits on day one
+1) An employee manual and mission-aligned benefits

 Before my co-founder and I hired our first employees in 2015 we wrote an employee manual and put our benefits package in place.
 As a company committed to ensuring that breastfeeding/ pumping women have a dignified place to pump whether at work or out in the world, we deliberately aligned our policies with our mission to include health insurance and 12-week maternity leave at full pay.
 With two of our ten full-time employees expecting babies in May, this was not a hypothetical gesture.